fluidblue/passdeposit/docs/Docker.md

 ## Updates

-Your PassDeposit installation will only update when restarting the application stack.
-This happens e.g. during reboot.
-It is recommended to update the application manually (e.g. with cron).
+It is recommended to update the application regularly (e.g. with cron).
 The following commands trigger an update:

 	cd /opt/passdeposit
 	git pull
+	docker-compose down
-	docker-compose restart
+	docker-compose up -d

 ## Automatic start on boot